dmckinnon/ephotoframe/README.md

 Finally, under 'Data Access', add the scope of `.../auth/photoslibrary.readonly`.

 ### Python
+Install magick (`sudo apt install magick`) if you are using HEIC images, since this will pre-convert to jpg before showing.

 Get the ID of the album you want and add it to the python script, under ALBUM_ID - you can get this from the URL of the album.

+Run the script!
+It'll sync all images from the album, converting HEIC to jpg, then get a list of the image names and load each image one at a time into memory to display - that way, you won't be RAM limited when you have a lot of images.